What to consider when creating area charts

 Use area charts only if you want to show how values develop over time.
 If you want to show how values differ in different categories, consider a (stacked) bar, column chart or split bars instead.

 Area charts work best if the total is as important as its shares.
 If the total (= the height of all your stacked areas) is not important, consider a line chart instead.
 Many readers will have an easier time understanding a line chart than an area chart.
 However, if your values for each date add up to a total of 100%, an area (or stacked column) chart might still be the most intuitively readable option.

 Area charts work best for considerably large differences between your values.
 If the differences between your values are very small, consider a line chart instead.
-Opposite to an area chart, the y-axis of a line chart doesn't need to start at zero.
-Meaning, your y-axis can be stretched to show the tiny differences.
+Opposite to an area chart, the vertical axis of a line chart doesn't need to start at zero.
+Meaning, your vertical axis can be stretched to show the tiny differences.

 Area charts work best if you have many dates.
 If you have less than ten or so dates, consider a stacked column chart instead.
 Labelling will be improved and readers have an easier time reading the values, especially if you have lots of shares you want to show and especially if these shares vary a lot over time.

 Area charts are not the best choice if you want to compare the size of different shares with each other.
 If you want to show that one share overtook another one, consider a line chart instead.
 One extra benefit is that you don't need to show all the shares.
 E.g. you could show the share of <30-year-olds, 30-60-year-olds and >60-year olds in a country over time in an area chart.
 But if you want to emphasize that starting in 2015, there are more >60-year-olds than <30-year-olds, it's better to just show these two shares in a line chart.

 Bring the most important value to the bottom of the chart and use color to make it stand out.
 Your readers can compare values easier with each other if they have the same baseline.